donovanh/vision.rodeo/content/blog/2025-03-16-tabletopkit/index.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/mYLLdov" data-context="false" ><a href="//imgur.com/a/mYLLdov">Blockstack in TabletopKit</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 In building this demo I have learned that while `TabletopKit` has many useful tools, it's not a great fit for a physics-based project such as Blockstack.

+The pieces can clip through others.
+They don't push other pieces over or fall using physics.
+There may be ways around this but this is as far as I've got so far.

-However the setup below might prove useful when starting new projects.
+However, the setup below might prove useful when starting new projects.

 ## TabletopKit setup